 Progressive companies are leaning into uncomfortable discussions about hoteling and flexible space while designing what’s left for the new realities of work.
 Salesforce as an example has moved to increase its collaborative group workspace by 64% while greatly reducing its overall square footage.

 In all the strategic meetings Cornerstone Advisors has facilitated this year, the most profound lament about new workplace realities has been around the fading and inconsistent work ethic among employees.
 Sure, COVID became a catalyst for self-reflection and work-life balance, but management today is literally shellshocked by the significant drop in accountability from a segment of the workforce.

 The Eric Cartman character from South Park probably best epitomizes this frustration.
 In a recent episode, Cartman asked to work remotely from his job serving ice cream, takes a mental health day one day after being hired, and reminds his employer about “bare minimum Mondays” and “take it easy Tuesdays.”
 For bank leaders and talent professionals, the sad reality is that much better profiling of recruits and performance management rigor is needed to separate the professionals from the flakes in what continues to be a tight labor market.

 The moment has come where bank leadership can no longer solely react to workplace trends.
 It’s time to intentionally design a hybrid workplace that recognizes these new realities and brings clarity to the rules of engagement for all employees.
 It is job #1 for the talent leader to draft this vision and garner the buy-in of the entire executive team.
 Team members like Cartman won’t build a smarter bank.

-Steve Williams is president and partner at Cornerstone Advisors.
+Steve Williams is founder, president and partner at Cornerstone Advisors.
 Follow Steve on LinkedIn.